 Electronic and Information Technology (EIT) Accessibility Policy

 Microsoft OneDrive, part of the Microsoft Office 365 suite of software tools, is the university’s official cloud storage and file-sharing solution.
-Visit the IT@UC Knowledge Base to get started with OneDrive.

 Use ResNet to get free device support and repair services: